arthurvalls/Numerical-Analysis/README.md

 # Numerical-Analysis

-Assignments from my Numerical Analysis (ICP230) classes at UFRJ
+Assignments from my Numerical Analysis (ICP230) classes at UFRJ.